martinthomson/sdp-uks/draft-ietf-mmusic-sdp-uks.md

-A peer that receives an identity assertion, but does not receive a `webrtc_id_hash` extension MAY choose to fail the connection, though it is expected that implementations that were written prior to the existence of this document will not support these extensions for some time.
+A peer that receives an identity assertion, but does not receive a `webrtc_id_hash` extension MAY choose to fail the connection, though it is expected that implementations written prior to the definition of the extensions in this document will not support both for some time.

 In TLS 1.3, the `webrtc_id_hash` extension MUST be sent in the EncryptedExtensions message.

-# Session Concatenation
+# Consequences of Session Concatenation

 Use of session identifiers does not prevent an attacker from establishing two concurrent sessions with different peers and forwarding signaling from those